JesseChrestler/angular-dgeni-seed/README.md

 ` lite-server `

 This should load the browser to localhost:3000 from here you should be able to navigate to localhost:3000/build/docs/index.html

+> **Templates Folder**
+> /docs/config/templates/
+>
+> The templates are how the content is generated for many of the main content items, like the index page, the search, and navigation.

+> **Documentation Deployment Folder**
+> /docs/config/services/deployments/
+>
+> The documentation deployments are where you define the files needed for a deployment for the documentation site.
+All the files needed to run both the site and the examples.

+> **Content Folder**
+> /docs/content/
+>
+>The content folder is where you put all static content in your documentation site.
+Those files are all have extension .ngdoc